jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 _Technically_ this is optional, but if you don't you will build GHC from scratch, which takes... a while.

 ### Project setup
-Unlike, say, Stack, Haskell.nix is just a Nix library, it doesn't have any fancy CLI tools that create a project for you.
+Unlike, say, Stack, Haskell.nix is _just_ a Nix library, it doesn't have any fancy CLI tools that create a project for you.
-For that reason, you probably want to use a project template that you copy whenever you start a new project.
+For that reason, you're going to want to use a project template that you copy whenever you start a new project.
 The Haskell.nix parts are going to be the exact same between your projects, so this should be very easy.
+You have two options here; you can use my [template-haskell](https://github.com/jonascarpay/template-haskell) template project, or you can create your own.

 #### Using [template-haskell](https://github.com/jonascarpay/template-haskell)